italicize/quick-internet-radio/README.md

    See [stream-classical.py](https://github.com/italicize/quick-internet-radio/blob/main/stream-classical.py).
 1. Save the file.

+### (Optional) Test the Python script on a Raspberry Pi 4

+To test a Raspberry Pi 4, run the Python script in Terminal.

+1. Set up the external speakers.
+   1. Connect the external speakers to the USB audio card.
+   1. Connect the external speakers to a power supply.
+   1. Turn on the external speakers and adjust the volume to about 50 percent.
+1. In Terminal, type `python3 stream.py` and press **Enter**. \
+   Use the file name in the autostart command, if you used a file name other than stream.py. \
+   The music starts after a two minute delay.
+1. To stop the music stream, press **Ctrl+C** twice in Terminal. \
+   If Terminal is closed, open Terminal, type `killall omxplayer.bin && killall python3` and press **Enter**.

+## Start the radio

+1. Shut down the Raspberry Pi. \
+   &bull; On the desktop, click the raspberry menu and select **Shutdown**. \
+   &bull; In Terminal, type `sudo shutdown -h now` and press **Enter**.
+1. Disconnect the power supply. \
+   Disconect the monitor, keyboard, and mouse.
+1. Connect the USB audio card and external speakers. \
+   1. Connect the USB audio card to the Raspberry Pi.
+   1. Connect the external speakers to the USB audio card.
+   1. Connect the external speakers to a power supply.
+1. Connect the Raspberry Pi to a power supply. \
+   The Raspberry Pi boots. \
+   After a two minute delay, the music stream plays.

+*Note.* The two minute delay is in the code to wait for the Raspberry Pi to finish booting.

+### Move the radio to a new location

+If you move the Raspberry Pi to a new location later, remember to bring a keyboard, mouse, and cable for a monitor or TV, so that you can connect to Wi-Fi at the new location.
+Alternatively, bring a laptop and change settings on the Raspberry Pi [using SSH through USB](https://desertbot.io/blog/headless-pi-zero-ssh-access-over-usb-windows).
+After connecting to Wi-Fi in the new location, [start the radio](#start-the-radio).

+## Version 2, a Raspberry Pi Zero W with a USB audio card and speakers

+### Set up the Raspberry Pi Zero W

+Install Raspberry PI OS and connect to Wi-Fi.

+1. Place the Raspberry Pi in its case, according to the case instructions. \
+   &bull; A Raspberry Pi Zero W probably fits in its case after the microSD card is inserted. \
+   &bull; A Raspberry Pi 4 probably fits in its case before the microSD card is inserted.
+1. Insert a microSD card with either NOOBs or Rapsberry Pi OS. \
+   If you have a blank microSD card, install Raspberry Pi OS on it with [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
+1. Connect a monitor, keyboard, and mouse. \
+   If using a Raspberry Pi 4, connect the USB audio card too.
+1. Connect a power supply. \
+   The Raspberry Pi boots.
+1. If the microSD card has NOOBs, select Rapsberry Pi OS and install it.
+1. When prompted, select settings, including country, password, and Wi-Fi.
+1. When prompted, update the system.
+1. When prompted, restart.

+*Note.* Raspberry Pi OS Lite is probably a better option than a full installation of Raspberry Pi OS with desktop and recommended software.
+However, I wanted this project to quick and simple, so I used the operating system I knew best.

+### (Optional) Enable SSH

+Access through SSH isn't required for this project, but might be convenient after the monitor and keyboard are disconnected.

+1. In Terminal, type `sudo raspi-config` and press **Enter**.
+1. Select **Interface Options**.
+1. Select **SSH**.
+1. Select **Yes** and **OK** and **Finish**.
+1. Type `hostname -I` and press **Enter**. \
+   The Raspberry Pi's IP number is displayed.
+1. Write down the IP number to use later.

 ### (Optional) Add an override URL to the Python script

 If you want the internet radio to play a different stream occassionally, copy and paste the code for [stream-override.py](https://github.com/italicize/quick-internet-radio/blob/main/stream-override.py).
 That code gives some remote control over what the internet radio plays.